Lemony Snicket bibliography: The Dismal Dinner

 "Mysterious Messages Concerning the Dismal Dinner" (2004), commonly called "The Dismal Dinner", is a short miniseries by Lemony Snicket which ties in with A Series of Unfortunate Events, set before The Bad Beginning.
 The four-part series was released in 2004 with Lunchables in promotion of the film.
 The series describes a scene at the fourth-to-last dinner party held by Bertrand and Beatrice Baudelaire before their deaths.
 Each part includes a clue which together spell out: Olaf was there.

 Snicket describes a dinner party in which "at least two guests were disguised as desserts".
 As Bertrand Baudelaire is about to cut into these desserts and several guests are passing around "the sugar bowl", Sunny Baudelaire sees a man with an "exceptionally large and sharp" nose looking through the window and shrieks, "Funcoot!", which Snicket glosses as, "I believe I may have seen someone lurking outside" ("Al Funcoot" is an anagrammatic pseudonym of Count Olaf).
 Klaus, having just read Taking the Teeth Out of Teething, believes that Sunny is teething, prompting Violet to create a device using "a silver pie server and the ear of the snowman ice sculpture" (likely one and the same as "the guest disguised as the ice sculpture [who] wore a bowtie") to soothe Sunny's teeth.
 The figure in the window disappears, and Sunny calms down.
 Snicket concludes that the occasion was a "fateful event".

 The Beatrice Letters

-The Beatrice Letters (2006) is a collection of fictional letters between Lemony Snicket, Beatrice Baudelaire(mom), and a second Beatrice, released as part of A Series of Unfortunate Events.
+The Beatrice Letters (2006) is a collection of fictional letters between Lemony Snicket, Beatrice Baudelaire (the siblings' mother), and a second Beatrice, released as part of A Series of Unfortunate Events.
 Letters between Snicket and the elder Beatrice tells the story of their childhood, romance, and eventual separation.
 Letters from the younger Beatrice tells of the lives of the Baudelaire orphans after the events of The End.